vanshika230/Machine-Learning/README.md

           - Contour and Surface Plots
           - Using Scikit Learn for Linear Regression

-   # Mathematics required for Machine Learning
+   # 💯 Mathematics required for Machine Learning
         a.Statistics:
             1. Measures of central tendency – mean, median, mode
             2. measures of dispersion – mean deviation, standard deviation, quartile deviation, skewness and kurtosis.
         b.
 Linear Algebra :- scalars,vectors,matrices,tensors.transpose,broadcasting,matrix multiplication, hadamard product,norms,determinants, solving linear equations

+  # 📚 Handwritten notes with proper implementation of each algorithm from scratch
+       ✔ KNN
+       - In depth theory with example.

+       ✔ Linear Regression
+       -  Indepth intution of maths required of Linear Regression
+       -  Derivation of Gradient Descent for Univariate Linear Regression